adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 }
 ```

-Copying from device to host is also done with cudaMemcpy().
+Copying from device to host is also done with `cudaMemcpy()`.
 The device address with the data and the host address where it should be copied to need to be provided.
-Along with the constant cudaMemcpyDeviceToHost.
+Along with the constant `cudaMemcpyDeviceToHost`.

 ```cpp
 bool memcpy_to_host(const void* device_src, void* host_dst, size_t n_bytes)